 The latest class-leading saloon launches beneath a weight of expectation

-In terms of car launches, the 3 Series is among the more hotly anticipated.
+In terms of car launches, the 3 Series is amongst the more hotly anticipated.
 As a best seller, in private and business sales, you can almost guarantee each new model will sell.

 However, that doesn’t mean buyers will settle for anything.
 Since its introduction in 1975, BMW have sold over 15 million of them worldwide, and the expectation is that the latest version will continue that trend.